 The IVI Foundation allows for some flexibility in implementing the standard APIs.
 Two types of flexibility exist.
 Some elements of these APIs are optional.
 For example, an IVI class-compliant specific driver does not have to implement the extended class capability groups of its class.
 However, if it does implement an extension group, it complies with all requirements for that extension group.
 Another example is interchangeability checking.
 IVI class-compliant specific drivers are not required to implement this feature.
 If an IVI driver implements interchangeability checking, it implements all the interchangeability checking functions that IVI-3.2: Inherent Capabilities Specification defines.
-IVI.NET, IVI-COM and IVI-C class-compliant specific drivers differ in how they handle optional functions they do not implement.
-IVI-C class-compliant specific drivers do not export the functions.
+IVI.NET, IVI-COM and IVI-C class-compliant specific drivers do not export the functions.
 IVI-COM class-compliant specific drivers export the methods, but the methods return the Function Not Supported error.
 IVI.NET class-compliant specific drivers export the methods, but the methods throw a Function Not Supported exception.